 SkinnyPop is non-GMO and made with no artificial ingredients or preservatives.
 It’s made with only three ingredients: popcorn, salt, and sunflower oil.
 Sunflower oil is an unsaturated fat that’s been shown to lower LDL (bad) cholesterol and raise HDL (good) cholesterol.
 It’s high in Vitamin E and antioxidants, too.

-Not only is SkinnyPop healthy, but convenient as well.
+SkinnyPop is a reasonably healthy and convenient.
 It comes pre-popped in an airtight bag similar to potato chips, so it’s easy to break out as a party munchie or bring along on a road trip for guilt-free snacking.

-Orville Redenbacher’s Naturals are made with simple ingredients: whole kernels, salt, and palm oil, which is rich in Vitamin E and supports brain health.
+Orville Redenbacher’s Naturals are made with whole kernels, salt, and palm oil, which is rich in Vitamin E and supports brain health.

 Most of us grew up sticking a popcorn bag in the microwave and standing a few feet away, counting the amount of time between pops.
 Though the microwavable version is definitely convenient, the beautiful thing about popcorn is that it’s so easy to make this low-carb snack from scratch (and it’s fun, too!).

-Once the oil is warm, remove it from the heat and toss in half a cup of unpopped kernels (you can scale this recipe up for larger batches).
+Once the oil is warm, remove it from the heat and toss in a half a tbsp of un-popped kernels (which makes 1 cup of popcorn - a good serving of popcorn for the keto diet).
 The idea here is to slowly start warming up all of the kernels at the same time so they pop more evenly.

-By being mindful of ingredients, limiting portion sizes and keeping toppings simple, low-carb dieters can easily incorporate popcorn into their rotation of healthy snacks.
+It is by no means the perfect keto snack but by being mindful of ingredients, limiting portion sizes and keeping toppings simple, low-carb dieters can incorporate popcorn into their rotation of healthy snacks.